rsvp/fecon235/README.md

 computations, as well as, collection of raw data in real-time.
 This serves to verify theoretical ideas and practical methods interactively.

-The project derives from the seminar series held at the University of California at Berkeley, jointly sponsored by the Department of Economics and the Haas School of Business.
-Selected topics are treated for replicable analysis.

 ### What is this repository for? ###